great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/integrations/dbt_tutorial.md

 ## Overview

 This tutorial will enable you to schedule and run data pipelines locally using PostgreSQL as the database, dbt for transforming data, Great Expectations for data quality and Airflow for workflow orchestration - all running inside of containers via Docker Compose.
 This tutorial assumes you have basic knowledge of Python, SQL, Docker, and how to use a CLI.
-We will have step-by-step instructions along with explanations for those who want a deeper understanding of what we are doing and why.
+The tutorial will have step-by-step instructions along with explanations for those who want a deeper understanding of what you are doing and why.

 ![dbt Tutorial Overview](./dbt_tutorial/overview.png)